YCChenVictor/blog-frontend/_posts/rails/Implementation/2021-04-06-Test-Driven-Development.md

 ## Why?

 TDD reduces bugs and increase the quality of code, making software to be more maintainable and understandable.
-With no test, there would be more manual test in the future and it will be hard to update the version.
+With no test, there would be more manual test in the future and it would be hard to update the version.

 ## How?